yasinshahid/OpenEMMA/README.md

 ## Contact
 For help or issues using this package, please submit a GitHub issue.

-For personal communication related to this package, please contact Shuo Xing (shuoxing@tamu.edu).
+For personal communication related to this project, please contact Shuo Xing (shuoxing@tamu.edu).

 ## Citation
 We are more than happy if this code is helpful to your work.